manulera/simulationsLeraRamirez2021/readme.md

 ### Managing rearrangements

 This can be a bit confusing.
-Essentially every microtubule has an `id` and a `neighbour_id` that initially match.
-The `neighbour_id` corresponds to the position on the spindle:
+Essentially every microtubule has an `id` and a `grid_position` that initially match.
+The `grid_position` corresponds to the position on the ZY axis:

 ```
-Neighbour ids:
+Grid positions:
 	0 -- 1 -- 2
 	|    |    |
 	3 -- 4 -- 5